Updated: March 9, 2021 by Kristen Chapple

-Unlike people, cats really still are wild animals, who deign to live in our houses and let us care for them.
+Unlike people, cats are still really wild animals, who deign to live in our houses and let us care for them.
 But in all seriousness, cats really are closer to their native instincts, and so the theory is that they would benefit from a diet that more closely approximates their diet in the wild.
 This is called the raw food diet and is basically a diet that is heavy in raw meat, including muscle, organs, and raw bone.

 At around the same time I started the Paleo diet, I started my Fluffy on what I found to be the best raw food for cats.
-While I wasn’t feeling my perky best, she had notably more energy, a shiny coat and, unexpectedly, better breath.
+While I wasn’t feeling my perky best, she had notably more energy, a shiny coat, and unexpectedly, better breath.
 We have never looked back.

 Table of Contents

-Best Raw Cat Food Brands
+Best Raw Cat Food Brand Reviews

 Stella & Chewy produce one of the best freeze-dried foods on the market.
 It all starts with grass-fed meats, wild-caught fish, or cage-free poultry, ensuring that the meat product, which forms 90 percent of their recipe, is as close to what your cat would eat in the wild as possible.

 Their recipes use the whole animal, including bone and organs.
 For example, the chicken recipe starts with raw chicken, ground down with the bone, liver, and gizzards.
 The recipe is also reinforced with essential nutrients such as taurine, dried kelp, and a vitamin A supplement.